 Understanding Your BMI

-Once you calculate your BMI determine which category you are in:
+Once you calculate your BMI, determine which category you are in:

-- Normal weight: Your BMI is between 18.5 and 24.9 which is considered a healthy weight ratio.
+- Average weight: Your BMI is between 18.5 and 24.9, a healthy weight ratio.

 How The BMI Calculator Works